heistak/your-code-displays-japanese-wrong/index.md

 In a nutshell, the way to fix it is to make your code and font be aware that it’s displaying Japanese when it is doing so.

-### Web development
+### Web development: Mark elements as lang=ja

 On the web, browser rendering engines are usually smart enough to choose the correct fonts from generic font family declarations like `font-family: sans-serif`.
-However, it may choose a wrong font if the `lang` or `xml:lang` property of your DOM elements are specified to a value that's not `ja`.
+However, it may choose a wrong font if the `lang` or `xml:lang` property of your DOM elements are not specified to `ja`.
 Make sure that when you switch the output language of your pages to Japanese, the `lang` property also changes to `ja`.

 Also, if explicitly specifying fonts in CSS, be sure to specify a font that is designed for the language.
 The following `font-family` statement covers most standard Japanese fonts preinstalled in modern devices (courtesy of [ICS Media](https://ics.media/entry/200317/)):